Definition of Sales Taxes

 Sales taxes are likely state and local taxes collected by the sellers of specified goods and the providers of specified services.
 The sales taxes are paid by the ultimate consumer (as opposed to a company that will resell the goods) and is typically a percentage of the selling prices.
 The seller must file a sales tax report and remit the sales taxes it had collected.

 Basically, the company making the sale and collecting the sales taxes is an agent for the state and local government.
-Therefore, the sales taxes collected by a retailer are not part of its sales revenues.
-This means that the sales taxes collected by a retailer will not be reported on its income statement.
-Rather, the sales taxes collected are reported on the balance sheet as a current liability until they are remitted to the government.
+Therefore, the sales taxes collected are not part of the seller's sales or revenues.
+This means the amount of sales taxes that were collected by the retailer will not be reported on its income statement.
+Instead, the sales taxes collected are reported on the balance sheet as a current liability until they are remitted to the government.

-When the retailer remits the sales taxes to the government, the liability account Sales Taxes Payable with a debit entry for the amount remitted.
+When the retailer remits the sales taxes to the government, the retailer will reduces its liability account Sales Taxes Payable with a debit entry for the amount remitted.